vgacentrifuge/pcb/README.md

 The 3.3V is the standard signal voltage we use.

 #### Required FPGA support components
-In the datasheet they define that certain sets of decoupling capacitors should be connected to certain pins.
+In the datasheet they define that certain sets of **decoupling capacitors** should be connected to certain pins.
-TODO: Copy the datasheet.
+This is already included in the example schematic from the lecture.
 Try to get them close to the pins on the actual PCB.

-We also need a configuration flash chip on the board, to program the FPGA on startup.
-It must be programmable using JTAG, see the example setup from the lecture.
+We also need a **configuration flash chip** on the board, to program the FPGA on startup.
+TODO: Find supported flash chip (See UG908 Appendix C).

+It must be programmable using **JTAG**, so we add a connector.
+See the example setup from the lecture (e.g. the 10k pullups).

 ### SRAM

 ### DRAM

 ### MCU
+Available in the lab is the EFM32GG990F1024-BGA112
+ - ARM Cortex M3
+ - Flash: 1024kB
+ - RAM: 128kB
+ - USB support
+ - ADC: 8 channels, 12 bit
+ - DAC: 2 channels, 12 bit
+ - SPI: 3
+ - I2C: 2
+ - GPIO: 87
+ - 112 pin BGA package

+### Connections
+We use SPI between MCU and FPGA, and between MCU and SD-card.
+They can be fully independent.
+For our SPI communication, the lecture tells us to add extra wires to the PCB.

+[I2C](https://en.wikipedia.org/wiki/I%C2%B2C) is "open drain", which means we must use pull-up resistors on the lines.
+A small issue here might be the number of I2C ports on the MCU: 2.
+For the VGA Display Data Channel, our board will be a slave device.
+Since we have two VGA inputs, they might both want to drive the clock signal.
+The LCD screen probably uses I2C, so our MCU also needs to be a master.

+### Power circuit
+We base it on the PCB lecture.
+We need to power up the 1.0V, 1.8V and 3.3V in order.
+The MCU and SD card use 3.3V.

+Remember the jumpers between the power circuit and rest of the board.

+### Clock circuit
+By using an external crystal, as recommended, we can run the MCU at 48MHz.
+The FPGA should take the same clock as input, and use phase-locked loops to internally run faster clocks at rational multiples of the input.

+The clock circuit itself needs components.

 ### SD-card & SD-card slot
 We want a slot to be able to move the SD-card to and from a computer.
-When connected, the MCU communicates via SPI to the The SD-card takes 3.3V VDD
+When connected, the MCU communicates via SPI to the card.
+In addition to the 4 SPI pins, The SD-card takes a 3.3V VDD and ground.

 ### LCD text output

 ### Input panel
+We need to design a button layout that fits our functionality, but also allows us to experiment after the PCB design is finalized.

 ### VGA ports

+#### VGA Display Data Channel
+The [DDC2B](https://en.wikipedia.org/wiki/Display_Data_Channel#DDC2) standard is an I2C protocol to communicate information about the "monitor" to the video source.
+Our device should respond to I2C read commands, to return 128-256 bytes of read only [Extended Display Identification Data](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data).
+The VGA DDC uses three pins: I2C data, I2C clock, and DC +5V delivered by the video source.
+We should probably ignore that last one.

+We can let the MCU handle the I2C communication.
+It has several I2C ports built in.

 ### ADCs
 The analog color inputs of each VGA input needs to become digital 6 or 5 bit values.